What is a hooley? Where does the word come from?

 Is it Hoolie or hooley?
 Or even huly?
 This was as it first appeared Bartlett's Dictionary of American English in 1877.

 A hoolie is now a generic term for a raucous party.
-The word is most commonly used in Ireland, but it can be traced back to Orkney Scots.
+The word is most commonly used in Ireland, and many assume that this is the derivation.
+But the modern usage can be more clearly traced back to Orkney Scots.

 The Scots hooley meant a strong wind or gale.
 This sense is still apparent in the idiom blowing up a hooley.